Arthur O'Connell: Picnic and success

 On Christmas Day, 1962, O'Connell was cast as Clayton Dodd in the episode "Green, Green Hills" of the western series Empire, starring Richard Egan as the rancher Jim Redigo.
 This episode features Dayton Lummis as Jason Simms and Joanna Moore as Althea Dodd.
-In 1966, he guest-starred as a scientist who regretfully realized that he has created an all-powerful android in an episode of the Voyage to the Bottom of the Sea, titled "The Mechanical Man."
+In 1966, he guest-starred as a scientist who regretfully realized that he has created an all-powerful android (played by James Darren) in an episode of Voyage to the Bottom of the Sea, titled "The Mechanical Man."
 In the February 1967 episode "Never Look Back" of the TV series Lassie, he played Luther Jennings, an elderly ranger who monitors the survey tower at Strawberry Peak and who takes it hard when he finds he'll lose his job when the tower is slated for destruction.

 In 1967, O'Connell co-starred with Monte Markham in The Second Hundred Years, playing the aging son of a gold miner who was frozen for a hundred years in Alaska.
 The series lasted for one season.

 He worked in commercials, playing a friendly pharmacist as a spokesperson for Crest.
 He made his final film appearance in The Hiding Place (1975), portraying a Dutch watch-maker who hides Jews during World War II.
-Alzheimer's Disease forced his retirement in the mid-1970s.
+Alzheimer's disease forced his retirement in the mid-1970s.

-Personal life
+Personal life and death

 In the late 1950s, O'Connell jointly owned a race horse, April Love, with the singer Pat Boone.

 In 1962, O'Connell married Ann Hall Dunlop (née Ann Byrd Hall; 1917–2000) of Washington, D.C., widow of William Laird Dunlop III (1909–1960).
 They met at the inauguration of John F. Kennedy, and divorced in December 1972 in Los Angeles.

 On May 18, 1981, O'Connell died of Alzheimer's disease at the Motion Picture Country House and Hospital in the Woodland Hills section of Los Angeles.
 He was interred at Calvary Cemetery, Queens, New York.